CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 **Business**

-If the WLAN has been put into operation and all WLAN managers have been adequately trained, regular audits (see NET.2.1.M14 * Regular audits of the WLAN components *) must ensure that all security settings made are always up-to-date and that these settings also apply , A key management for the used cryptographic keys is indispensable, in order to secure the communication in WLANs (see CON.1 * Crypto concept *).
+If the WLAN has been put into operation and all WLAN managers have been adequately trained, regular audits (see NET.2.1.M14 * Regular audits of the WLAN components *) must ensure that all the security settings made are always up to date and that these settings also apply , A key management for the used cryptographic keys is indispensable, in order to secure the communication in WLANs (see CON.1 * Crypto concept *).
 If a WLAN management solution (see NET.2.1.M12 * Use of a suitable WLAN management solution *) is used, the keys, settings and the WLAN components themselves can be managed centrally from one location.

 ** ** segregation